Governance, productivity and economic development: Existence of equilibrium

-\end{remark} While it is standard to prove the existence of equilibrium in Definition \ref{def-equilibrium-0}, we require additional assumptions to obtain its uniqueness. \begin{assum} Assume that, for any $i$, $F_i$ is strictly concave, $F_i'(0)=\infty$ and $u_i^{\prime}(c)+cu_i^{\prime \prime}(c)\geq 0$ for any $c>0$. \end{assum}
+It is well known (see \cite{mc95}, Chapter 17, for instance) that without additional assumptions, the competitive equilibrium may not be unique.
+To obtain the uniqueness of competitive equilibrium, we require the following assumption. \begin{assum} Assume that, for any $i$, $F_i$ is strictly concave, $F_i'(0)=\infty$ and $u_i^{\prime}(c)+cu_i^{\prime \prime}(c)\geq 0$ for any $c>0$. \end{assum}